algosup/2022-2023-project-5-algorithmics-Team-4/Specifications/Functional_Specifications.md

 Location: Reims, France

 Presentation: Pierre is the owner of 4 domains in Champagne, he's currently preparing the blending of his champagne.
-This year, the harvest was very good and he has a lot of high quality grapes, he wants to make a champagne with a lot of character.
+This year, the harvest was very good and he has a lot of high-quality grapes, he wants to make a champagne with a lot of character.
-He's looking for a software who can help him to mass produce magnums of champagne with the correct proportions, taking stocks and the different tanks he has into account.
+He's looking for software that can help him to mass produce magnums of champagne with the correct proportions, taking stocks and the different tanks he has into account.
 ```

 ##### Persona 2